-In your third term (Trinity Term) you need to have thought about your firm or probable choices for years 2 and 3, and you need to submit them on form CAAH05 (available in Canvas) to the Academic Support Officer (undergraduate@classics.ox.ac.uk) by Monday of Week 3 of Trinity Term.
+In your third term (Trinity Term) you need to have thought about your firm or probable choices for years 2 and 3, and you need to submit them via and online form CAAH05 (https://canvas.ox.ac.uk/courses/42438/pages/ba-classical-archaeology-and-ancient-historyoverview) by Monday of Week 3 of Trinity Term.
 The Finals Handbook with details of the course and options is published in Hilary Term.